d2l-ai/d2l-en/chapter_optimization/gd-sgd.md

 ## Summary

 * If we use a more suitable learning rate and update the independent variable in the opposite direction of the gradient, the value of the objective function might be reduced.
 Gradient descent repeats this update process until a solution that meets the requirements is obtained.
-* Problems occur when the learning rate is tool small or too large.
+* Problems occur when the learning rate is too small or too large.
 A suitable learning rate is usually found only after multiple experiments.
 * When there are more examples in the training data set, it costs more to compute each iteration for gradient descent, so SGD is preferred in these cases.